Concepts: NoSQL to Graph

 This guide quickly explains how graph databases are related to other NoSQL databases.

 You need no prior knowledge of other NoSQL stores, although it might be helpful to have read the guide on graph databases and understand basic data modeling questions and concepts.

 Although unhelpfully named, the NoSQL (“Not only SQL”) space brings together many interesting solutions offering different data models and database systems, each more suitable than traditional SQL solutions for certain use cases and shapes of data.

 Other NoSQL databases lack relationships.
 Graph databases, on the other hand, handle fine-grained networks of information providing any perspective on your data that fits your use-cases.
-Known and trusted from relational systems, transactional guarantees protect updates of that web of data conforming to ACID standards.
+Known and trusted from relational systems, transactional guarantees protect updates of that connected data conforming to ACID standards.